 Several are open to the public, offering food, drink and entertainment, as well as big screens showing Olympic events.
 Likely to be among the most popular: Casa Brasil at Somerset House, the multinational Africa House in Kensington Gardens and the Netherlands' "Heineken House," which is taking over Alexandra Palace in north London.

-Russia is setting up a 100,000 sq. foot Russia Park near Kensington Palace which will have sports fields, food and entertainment, though no alcohol.
-It's the site of a "Moscow Motion" party, billed as "an opportunity to find out what it means to party Russian style" — if you are on a guest list that includes oligarchs, actors and soccer stars.
+Russia is setting up a 100,000 sq. foot Russia Park near Kensington Palace that will have sports fields, food and entertainment, though no alcohol.
+It's the site of a "Moscow Motion" party, billed as "an opportunity to find out what it means to party Russian style" -- if you are on a guest list that includes oligarchs, actors and soccer stars.

 The United States will have a hospitality center at the Royal College of Art, but it's not open to the general public.